 Have printed materials such as flyers, pamphlets, postcards, etc. that buyers can take home, have listed the home on the Multiple Listing Service (MLS) complete with all descriptive details, provided professional quality photographs and/or virtual tour of your home on the Internet, featured listing on numerous websites such as Zillow, and have posted the listing on social media sites like Facebook, Twitter, and Pinterest.

 These marketing techniques can unleash a great deal of power and help to propel your listing above the competition.
-And while your agent is responsible for creating the lion’s share of these items, the key to their effectiveness is your commitment to having your home properly staged.
+And while your agent is responsible for most of the advertisement for your property, the key to their effectiveness is your commitment to having your home properly staged.
 Photos and video virtual tours should only be taken once your house is in pristine condition.
 Staging is of critical importance for both the interior and exterior of your home.